candiepih/VampiresLair/README.md

 # Overview

 A game I created using [Unity Game Engine](https://unity.com/) while learning game development in unity and it's various workflows.
-It's a third person shooter game that I call which is full of arcade action, inspired by the original DOOM game.
+It's a third person shooter game which is full of arcade action, inspired by the original DOOM game.
 I used this project to understand concepts on coding and design, plus it was lots of fun too while designing it and putting various components together to see it come life.

+# Getting Into The Game

+This repository contains source code and assets for this project.
+It doen't contains executable binaries for opening the game.

+To play this game you can download or clone this repository and open the folder in [Unity Game Engine](https://unity.com/).
+You can choose to play it there or build it for whichever platform you wish.
+This project isn't optimized for mobile phones.
+Also this project was entirely for learning purpose hence you might face various unintended behaviours and I wouldn't recommend it for production, but with various improvements I would.
+Goodluck killing some vampires.

 # Info